SAP-samples/btp-setup-automator/docs/SAMPLECONFIG.md

 }
 ```

-The technical data in this file is dependent on your services.
+The technical data in this file depends on your services.
 To make things a bit more tangible, Let us take a look at two samples in the following sections to showcase the fundamentals.

 ### Sample 1 - Plain XSUAA Service